wtnwin111/interview/src/com/interview/flag/README.md

             distance[i] = A[i] + A[k] + k - i = distance[i+1] + A[i] - A[i+1] + 1;
         result: max(distance[i])

-7. Given a binary tree which node is a int (positive and negative), write code to find a sub-tree which node sum is maximal.
+7. [Tree] Given a binary tree which node is a int (positive and negative), write code to find a sub-tree which node sum is maximal.

     *HINT: bottom up approach based on post-order traversal.*

-8. Jump over the river.
+8. [Graph] Jump over the river.
 Given a int array R with 0/1 as river, 0 as water and 1 as stone.
     You start from offset 0, with speed 1, in every step, you can choose to use current speed or speed + 1.
     Find the min jumps you need to jump over the river, return -1 if you can't jump over the river.
     For example: R=[1,1,1,0,1,1,0,0], you can jump 0(2) -> 2(3) -> 5(3) -> over